Title

 Republic Act No. 11910, also known as the 'Summer Youth Camp Act,' institutionalizes the conduct of summer youth camps in every barangay in the Philippines, aiming to promote patriotism, leadership, mental health wellness, entrepreneurship, sports, and cultural awareness among the youth, with the Sangguniang Kabataan (SK) responsible for planning, implementing, and evaluating the camps, and various government agencies and organizations providing assistance and funding.

-It recognizes Article II, Section 13 of the Constitution which states that the State recognizes the vital role of the youth in nation-building and shall promote and protect their physical, moral, spiritual, intellectual, and social well-being.
+It cites Article II, Section 13 of the 1987 Constitution, which directs the State to recognize the vital role of youth in nation-building and to promote and protect their well-being, inculcate patriotism and nationalism, and encourage youth involvement in public and civic affairs.

-The main purpose is to inculcate social responsibility, patriotism, leadership, mental health wellness, livelihood and entrepreneurship skills, and promote active participation in sports and cultural awareness among youth.
+The camp aims to inculcate social responsibility, ingrain patriotism, develop youth leadership and mental health wellness, engage in livelihood and entrepreneurship activities, and promote active participation in sports and cultural awareness.

 Analyze Cases Smarter, Faster